koality-io/WordPressPlugin/readme.txt

 == Changelog ==

+= 1.3.0 =

+ It is possible to enable and disable single checks on the configurations page.

+= 1.2.0 =

+ New checks for the .htaccess file, that finds changes in it.
+Added actions to the checks so same things can already be triggered from the koality.io backend.

+= 1.1.0 =
+ Checks for comments.
+Alerts if there are too many pending comments and too many spam comments.

 = 1.0.0 =
  Initial version of the koality.io WordPress plugin.
 It creates data for the koality.io backend and will allow the monitoring tool to alert if any anomalies are found.

-= 1.1.0 =
- Checks for comments.
-Alerts if there are too many pending comments and too many spam comments.